kedro-org/kedro-plugins/kedro-datasets/README.md

 Here is a full list of [supported data connectors and APIs](https://docs.kedro.org/projects/kedro-datasets/en/kedro-datasets-2.0.0/api/kedro_datasets.html).

-## How can I create my own `AbstractDataSet` implementation?
+## How can I create my own `AbstractDataset` implementation?
-Take a look at our [instructions on how to create your own `AbstractDataSet` implementation](https://kedro.readthedocs.io/en/stable/extend_kedro/custom_datasets.html).
+Take a look at our [instructions on how to create your own `AbstractDataset` implementation](https://kedro.readthedocs.io/en/stable/extend_kedro/custom_datasets.html).

 ## Can I contribute?